 Jared’s images intimately connect readers with subjects for clients such as adidas Originals, Adobe, Airbnb, The Atlantic, ELLE, The Fader, GQ, National Geographic, Nike, The New Yorker, The New York Times, Square, TIME and WIRED among others.
 His work has been recognized by the Taylor Wessing Portrait Prize and he contributed to The Marshall Project’s 2020 investigation of K-9 units and the damage that police dogs inflict on Americans, the report earned the 2021 Pulitzer Prize, staff recognition for National Reporting.

 David M. Barreda is a visual editor, multimedia producer, curator, and journalist based in Oakland, California.
-He is currently a senior photo editor at National Geographic, where he edits on the History & Culture desk, a core team member of Diversify Photo, and President of the SF Bay Area Chapter of NAHJ.
+He is currently a senior photo editor at National Geographic and a core team member of Diversify Photo.

 Previously, David was a photo editor at Earthjustice, a founding editor at Topic, and a founding editor for ChinaFile where he launched the Abigail Cohen Fellowship in Documentary Photography in collaboration with the Magnum Foundation.